Statistics - PhD

 - Candidate Statement: Your statement should explain what interests you about statistics, what your goals are, and what you hope to accomplish in your studies here.

-Admissions decisions are emailed in early March.
+Admissions decisions are emailed in March.

 Costs & Financial Aid